dagartga/production_repo/README.md

 [![AWS in Python 3.7.12](https://github.com/dagartga/production_repo/actions/workflows/main.yml/badge.svg)](https://github.com/dagartga/production_repo/actions/workflows/main.yml)

+### This project is of educational purposes and should not be used as investment advice.

 ## Introduction

 This is the repo for my capstone project for the [Machine Learning Engineer course at Springboard](https://www.springboard.com/courses/ai-machine-learning-career-track).
 This project originally used data downloaded from the paid Tier 2 of [glassnode.com]( https://glassnode.com).
 But for the final model the data used was scraped from [bitinfocharts.com](https://bitinfocharts.com/), which is freely available.